Skip to main content

 Zero-Trust AI IEP Drafter

 AI-assisted IEP generation where student PII never leaves the encryption boundary.
-Drafts legally defensible, IDEA-compliant documents from anonymized assessment tokens.
+Drafts professional-review-ready documents, designed to support IDEA requirements, from anonymized assessment tokens.

 IDEA Liability Radar